briebug/ngrx-auto-entity/README.md

 akin to the standard ngrx `ofType` operator, only extended to support filtering by both an action as well as a specific entity model.
 In the case of our example, the `Customer` model.

 The next line after the `ofEntityType` call is a little more unusual.
-Since our entity opperator effects rely on Angular services, they must be included in an Angular class so the standard injector will function properly.
+Since our entity operator effects rely on Angular services, they must be included in an Angular class so the standard injector will function properly.